SAP Licenses For Engineers, Administrators, and Other Specialized Roles

 Deciding whether a user can be on a specialized named user license or needs to be bumped up to Professional comes down to evaluating their actual SAP usage:

 - License according to primary role, but monitor for exceptions: Many organizations license users based on their main job function (e.g., “maintenance technician = Worker license”).
-It’s important to ensure their access to SAP is restricted to that function.
+It’s essential to ensure their access to SAP is limited to that specific function.
 If their role evolves or they get additional responsibilities in SAP, re-evaluate.
 A common mistake is to leave someone on a cheap license out of habit, even after their job has changed.
 For instance, if that maintenance technician gets promoted to maintenance planner, they might need to run cost analysis and plan work, possibly requiring a Professional license.
 Regular reviews (perhaps annually or during audits) can catch these shifts.

 Read Best Practices for Assigning User Types in SAP.